 Some sites of the group increased the share of self-produced energy by installing or extending their photovoltaic systems, as part of broader plans to extend and/or retrofit the factory roofs.
 Although it is not possible to achieve "energy self-sufficiency" everywhere, we strive constantly to increase the share of self-produced energy.
-2023 recorded a growth of almost 90 % of the share of energy derived from the current photovoltaic systems.
-We plan to further increase this share in the near future.
+2024 recorded growth far exceeding 100 % of the share of energy from photovoltaic systems, especially in the Gattico-Veruno plant, where a system with a nominal capacity of 1 MWh was installed.
+We also plan to increase the share of self-produced energy, installing new systems through planned extensions.
+We expect to further increase these figures in the near future, installing new photovoltaic systems in the English, German and Polish branches, for an estimated total capacity of over 120 kWh.